sashizaki/PowerShell-Docs.ja-jp/developer/hosting/creating-remote-runspaces.md

       // Create a WSManConnectionInfo object using the default constructor
       // to connect to the "localHost".
 The WSManConnectionInfo object can
       // also be used to specify connections to remote computers.
+      Uri RemoteComputerUri = new uri("http://Server01:5985/WSMAN");
-      WSManConnectionInfo connectionInfo = new WSManConnectionInfo();
+      WSManConnectionInfo connectionInfo = new WSManConnectionInfo(RemoteComputerUri);

       // Set the OperationTimeout property and OpenTimeout properties.
-      // The OperationTimeout property is used to tell Windows PowerShell
+      // The OperationTimeout property is used to tell PowerShell
       // how long to wait (in milliseconds) before timing out for an
       // operation.
 The OpenTimeout property is used to tell Windows
       // PowerShell how long to wait (in milliseconds) before timing out